jadnohra/trace/README.md

  * **-last_sess**: Uses the last numbered sub-directory used during 'export'.

 #### Limitations
  * When the server gets flooded with points, it grinds to a halt.
+That being said, it can handle a good amount before this starts to happen.
  * The server does not automatically acquire window focus when the mouse hovers over it.
 This can be irritating.

 ## Possible Improvements